Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles: Production

 After establishing herself as a major film director in 1974 with Je, tu, il, elle, Akerman said that she "felt ready to make a feature with more money" and applied for a grant from the Belgian government for financial support, submitting a script that Jane Clarke described as portraying "a rigorous regimen [constructed] around food ... and routine bought sex in the afternoon".
 This script would only be the rough basis for Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles because after Akerman received the government grant of $120,000 and began production, she threw the script out and began a new film instead.
 Akerman also explained that she was able to make a female-centric film because "at that point everybody was talking about women" and that it was "the right time".

-Shooting Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles took five weeks and Akerman called it "a love film for my mother.
+Shooting Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles took five weeks.
+Akerman called it "a love film for my mother.
 It gives recognition to that kind of woman."
 Akerman used an all-female crew for the film, which she later said "didn't work that well – not because they were women but because I didn't choose them.
 It was enough just to be a woman to work on my film ... so the shooting was awful."
 Akerman further stated that the film is a reaction to "a hierarchy of images" in cinema that places a car accident or a kiss "higher in the hierarchy than washing up ...
 And it's not by accident, but relates to the place of woman in the social hierarchy ...
 Woman's work comes out of oppression and whatever comes out of oppression is more interesting.
 You have to be definite.
 You have to be."

 The film depicts long moments of the life of Jeanne Dielman in real time, which Akerman said "was the only way to shoot the film – to avoid cutting the action in a hundred places, to look carefully and to be respectful.
 The framing was meant to respect her space, her, and her gestures within it."
 The long static shots ensure that the viewer "always knows where I am".